PaulDMooney/angular-config-blog/blog.md

 });
 ```

-## .env files
+## .env Files

 One last bonus tidbit of information: It can be tedious to setup environment variables in the command line when developing.
 Especially if there's a lot of them.
 The answer to this problem is the `.env` file.

-It's a simple file where each line is an environment variable assignment in the format `VARIABLE_NAME=value`.
+It's a simple file where each line is an environment variable assignment in the format `VARIABLE_NAME=value`. *And* it supports comments!

-The `.env` file works out of the box in some environments, like for docker-compose, but doesn't work out of the box in node.js.
+The `.env` file works out of the box in some runtimes, like for docker-compose, but doesn't work out of the box in node.js.
 You'll need to install the library [dotenv](https://www.npmjs.com/package/dotenv) as a dev dependency: `npm i -D dotenv` and then have it loaded up.

 To load it in your `proxy.conf.js`, just add the following line to the top of the file.
 ```javascript